mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

     series x=Year_Built y=SalePrice;
 run;
 ```
-You will find .
+You will find line graph quite cluttered due to the large number of data points.
 Therefore, you can reduce the number of data or observation.

 ```sas
 /* Filter the first 20 observations */